albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

 ## Delete an office

-An existing office can be deleted using a new method named `delete()`, that takes the office name and deletes it if this exists.
+An existing office can be deleted using a new method, named `delete()`, that takes the office name and deletes it if this exists.
 The `delete()` should return back the `Office` that was deleted.

 **What should we return if the office does not exists?**